milo-dixon/milo-dixon.github.io/content/stories/custody-of-rain.md

 Oh no.

 Memory custody existed because forgetting had become too precise.
-Before the Jennings protocols, people had cut out whole years to remove one bad argument.
+Before the Jackson protocols, people had cut out whole years to remove one bad argument.
 They removed a spouse and lost the taste of every meal cooked in that apartment.
 Daniel had worked with a woman who deleted a child’s illness, then forgot why she hated the smell of rubbing alcohol.
 The holes in memory were so large that other people could fall into them.

-After Jennings, memory became divisible, and the law followed.
+After Jackson, memory became divisible, and the law followed.
 Any memory jointly reinforced over a relationship of two years or more could qualify as “bonded material”.
 Bonded material could not be altered unilaterally.
 In divorce, separation, inheritance dispute, or posthumous identity conflict, each of those memories became subject to a custody hearing.

 Ms. Giles called a recess.